Sigint-141-12/Sigint-141-12/README.md

 # Hello, I'm Tom 👋
 I'm a Bioanalytical Scientist :pill: studying to become a Data Scientist :computer:

 ### Intro
-Answering questions :thinking: using data has always been my favourite part of bioanalysis;
+Answering questions using data has always been my favourite part of bioanalysis;
 🔬 *Is this drug working?*
 📉 *What's the optimal dose?*
 🌡️ *Are we seeing an immune response?*

-As my career has progressed :ladder: and I began managing projects and then people, I enjoyed harnessing data in different ways:
+As my career has progressed and I began managing projects and then people, I enjoyed harnessing data in different ways:
 💰 *What was our revenue this month?*
 📊 *How is everyone's workload?*
 👥 *Are we resourced properly?*